 Weddings have become quite ‘generic’ nowadays – there are the usual wedding gifts, wedding toast, wedding flowers, and so on.
 Almost all weddings follow a general rule.
 And whilst this is not so bad in itself, it’s still nice to make your wedding more personal than others.
+Check out these unique and exclusive wedding venues from styallodge.co.uk that will give you your perfect wedding day.
 So how do you make your wedding more personalised?
 Let’s find out.

 There are many ways in which you can make all the small details of your wedding more to your personality, liking, and preferences.
 For instance, you can provide guests with a special area for craft-making (if you love crafts) where they can make their own bow ties, brooches, or key-rings.
 On the other hand, you can also be more creative with your choice of wedding car.
 You don’t have to go for the traditional limousine – instead, you can opt for a vintage vehicle or a big SUV.
 You may even be able to save a bit of money this way if you have a friend or family member willing to lend their vehicle for the big event.

 There is also another brilliant idea for your guest book – rather than have your guests sign a traditional wedding guest book, leave pens and cards at their place settings and write down a sentence on each card such as ‘Love is….’
 ‘Tips for wedded bliss…’ and so on.
 Your guests can simply fill in the blanks and you can keep these later on as a memento.

 Favours and décor